#07 Basic Knowledge of Encoder

-This is the fifth part of a series that organizes and introduces the knowledge we have acquired so far.
+This is the seventh part of a series that organizes and introduces the knowledge we have acquired so far.

 Those who want to study encoders, those who do not deal with encoders but who want to know what the work is.
 We want to help those people.

-In the sixth part, we introduced the angular error of magnetic encoder.
-In this part, we will explain the Off - Axis configuration magnetic encoder.
+In the seventh part, we introduced the angular error of magnetic encoder.
+In this part, we will explain the Off-Axis configuration magnetic encoder.

-In Part 5 Principles and Advantages of Magnetic Encoders, I explained that the Shaft - End configuration, in which the center of the rotating shaft, the permanent magnet, and the Hall element are aligned, is the ideal configuration for magnetic encoders.
+In Part 5 Principles and Advantages of Magnetic Encoders, I explained that the Shaft-End configuration, in which the center of the rotating shaft, the permanent magnet, and the Hall element are aligned, is the ideal configuration for magnetic encoders.
 This is because, theoretically, the Lissajous figure becomes a perfect circle and the angular error becomes zero.
 Therefore, it has a mechanical disadvantage that the tip of the rotating shaft cannot be used for other purposes.
-To avoid this problem, there is a method in which the tip of the rotary shaft is free by using a configuration in which the encoder is intentionally displaced from the center of the rotary shaft.
-This method is called Off - Axis configuration.
+To solve this problem, there is a method in which the tip of the rotary shaft is free by using a configuration in which the encoder is intentionally displaced from the center of the rotary shaft.
+This method is called Off-Axis configuration.

 ◆Configuration of permanent magnets and Hall elements